psahni/JavaScriptLearnings/ReactJs/init_learning1.md

 * Re rendering is expensive.
 That gives rise to VIRTUAL DOM.

-* On every update, we build a new virtual dom subtree, take the diff with the old one, computes the minimal set of DOM mutations and puts them in the queue. and batch executes all updates.
+* On every update, we build a new virtual dom subtree, take the diff with the old one, computes the minimal set of DOM mutations and puts them in the queue and batch executes all updates.

 * Doom 3 engine